The Lament of the Land (Micah 7)

 Though I sit in darkness,

-Though the land has fallen in defeat before its enemy, it is able to endure this time of spiritual darkness because of the illumination of the light of the LORD.
+Though the land has fallen in defeat before an enemy, it’s able to endure a time of spiritual darkness because of the light of the Lord.

 For I have sinned against him,